-All of the compared Kanban tools are in productivity category, in this post we focus only on the best Kanban board and which Kanban features are available.
+All of the compared Kanban tools are in the productivity category, in this post we focus only on the best Kanban board and which Kanban features are available.

 |Teamhood||Asana||Trello||Monday||Kanbanize||MS Project||Wrike||Jira||Eylean Board||Kanban Tool||Leankit||MS Planner||Redmine||Miro||Youtrack||Ayoa||Scrumwise||Swift Kanban||Kanbanflow||Taskworld|